GitoriousLispBackup/eql/README.txt

 To run a Lisp file without top-level, do:
     ./eql examples/clock (MSVC: eql examples/clock)

-If you start the eql executable without arguments, it will start the usual ECL top-level (without processing Qt events).
+If you start the EQL executable without arguments, it will start the usual ECL top-level (without processing Qt events).

 To quit the tool, do:
     (eql:qquit) or
     (eql:qq)

+QT MODULES

+To build an EQL module (corresponding to a Qt module), do the following in src/:
+(MSVC: nmake instead of make)
+    qmake module_<name>.pro (e.g. qmake module_network.pro)
+    make clean (rebuild only)
+    make

+[Linux,OSX]
+    You need to create links to the modules, see EQL library above.

+In Lisp, use the function QREQUIRE to load a module:
+    (qrequire :network)